FAITH and BELIEF

 And our battles?
 Do we "civilized" Christians have wars we must fight?
 Oh yes, on every side.
 And the combatants are the Methodists and the Baptists and the Pentecostals, etc, etc. and if it so happens that all these have drawn a truce, they can turn on those they consider as "cults."
 Meanwhile the unsaved heathen unbelievers run free unnoticed and undisturbed.

 We have no miracles upon which to base our belief - but we will, during the Tribulation.
 (I know - you expect to fly away.
 But let's suppose that somehow God misses you, and you have to endure the Tribulation.)
-Revelation tell us that people will refuse to repent, and will curse God.
+Revelation tells us that people will refuse to repent, and will curse God.
 Why?

 Why would people do such a thing?
 Talk about Signs and Wonders.
 Why, the like has not been seen since Moses led the Hebrew children out of Egypt.
 If miracles cause belief, why won't those enduring the Tribulation believe?